ChanLiang/ChanLiang.github.io/_pages/about.md

   <!-- We improve decoding algorithms by leveraging lexical redundancy to achieve lossless text watermarking, mirroring the success of image watermarking. -->
   <!-- We improve decoding algorithms by leveraging lexical redundancy to embed watermarks in text losslessly, mirroring the success of image watermarking. -->
   <!-- We propose a novel LM decoding method that embeds watermarks by exploiting lexical redundancy, minimizing impact on text quality. -->
-  We introduce a decoding method that embeds watermarks via lexical redundancy, preserving text quality with minimal tradeoff.
+  We introduce a LLM decoding method that embeds watermarks via lexical redundancy, preserving text quality with minimal tradeoff.